ritushreedas2002/NOTES/C++ Notes.md

 ## Friend Function
 A friend function in C++ is a function that is not a member of a class but has access to the class's private and protected members.
 By declaring a function as a friend of a class, that function can access the private and protected data of the class, which is normally hidden from non-member functions.

+Remember, friendship in C++ is not inherited, i.e., if class A has a friend function abc(), any child class derived from class A will not have any access to abc() function.

 **Syntax:**
 ```cpp
 #include <iostream>